• Skip to primary navigation

 Jump to Recipe Print Recipe

-Blueberry Rhubarb Muffins are light, not overly sweet, and bursting with that distinctive tart taste of baked rhubarb along with sweet blueberries.
-What a flavor combination!
-Grab your favorite muffin pan and get ready to bake a delicious muffin that goes perfectly on any breakfast or brunch menu - or as a snack any time of day.
-This is not your usual blueberry muffin recipe, bake these today and you'll taste why.
+Blueberry Rhubarb Muffins are light, not overly sweet, and burst with that distinctive tart taste of baked rhubarb along with sweet blueberries.
+If you love fresh fruit with rhubarb, such as Strawberry Rhubarb Pie, or sweet blueberries found in Blueberry Baked Oatmeal, then you'll love this new spin on muffins.
+This is not your usual rhubarb muffin recipe, bake these today and you'll taste why.

 Blueberry rhubarb muffins on a cooling rack with blueberries in a bowl.